-Title 18 (2202.2) requires an overtaking vehicle to pass to the left at a safe distance.
+Title 18, Section 2202.2 requires an overtaking driver to pass to the left at a safe distance, and Title 18, Section 2202.10 requires that drivers leave no less than three feet when passing a bicyclist.

-5. Right-turning Vehicle
+Right-turning Driver

-Bicyclist going straight in the right lane is hit by car from same lane while the car is making a right turn.
+Bicyclist going straight in the right lane is hit by a driver from same lane while the driver is making a right turn.